About The Institute

 To accomplish these objectives, the American Health Policy Institute provides thought leadership, develops impactful strategies that will bring the key constituencies together to work towards common objectives, has established a strong voice and presence in the development of health care policies and practices, and strives to ensure that those purchasing health care not only are able to see how to bend the cost curve, but to actually break it.

-The Institute's Chair is Marc C. Reed, Executive Vice President and Chief Administrative Officer at Verizon Communications Inc. Dr. Tevi D. Troy, former Deputy Secretary of the U.S. Department of Health and Human Services, is its CEO.
+The Institute's Chair is Marc C. Reed, Executive Vice President and Chief Administrative Officer at Verizon Communications Inc. Michele Carlin, former Chief Human Resources Officer at Motorola, is its CEO.
 Robert E. Andrews is its President.
 The Institute is guided by a Board of Governors consisting of 60 Chief Human Resources Officers from America's largest employers.

 The Institute's studies examine a host of key health care issues, including transparency, employer responses to the Affordable Care Act, and the impact of possible changes in the tax code on employment-based care.
 The continual increase in health care costs over the past two decades coupled with enactment of the Affordable Care Act has put significant pressure on employers to not only figure out the best ways to keep abreast with the waves of change sweeping over that system, but also to search intensively for the next generation of health care delivery systems.